-V. EXIT REQUIREMENTS
+VI.
+EXIT REQUIREMENTS

-The certificate will be awarded when you
+The certification will be awarded to candidate upon

-- 1. complete all coursework. - 2. submit a satisfactory portfolio that meets the ISLLC Standards.
+- 1. completion all coursework. - 2. submission of satisfactory portfolio that meets the ISLLC Standards. - 3. submission of the appropriate TC-1 and other appropriate documents to the Graduate Education office in BEP 268.